garethjmsaunders/sec-digital-calendar/biographies/biographies.md

-# Biographies for Saints' Days and Festivals of the Scottish Episcopal Church
+# Biographies for Saints' Days and Festivals<br>of the Scottish Episcopal Church

+## About

+This document is my work-in-progress draft of biographies for Saints' Days and Festivals of the Scottish Episcopal Church.
+My aim is to make this a freely avaliable resource for the SEC digital calendar and website.

+While there are at least two similar resources for the Scottish Episcopal Church:

+* _Exciting Holiness_ (2nd edition), edited by Brother Tristan, SSF, Canterbury Press, 2003
+* A local resource created by a former provost at the Cathedral of St Andrew, Inverness in the Diocese of Moray, Ross and Caithness.

+both are subject to copyright restrictions, so I decided to write my own.

+The Revd Gareth J M Saunders<br>
+Crail, Fife<br>
+Saturday 28 May 2022

+---

-## JANUARY
+## January

 ### The Naming of Jesus [2] White